What’s happening in Minnesota

 NEWS ROUNDUP

-🚧 Major freeway closures planned in Twin Cities this weekend
+🚧 Several freeway closures planned in Twin Cities this weekend

 MUST LISTEN